Robert George Frederick BRYANT

 Avranches is a town and sub-prefecture on the west coast of the Cherbourg peninsula.

-Stirling I R9349 WP-'U' took off at 1807 and exploded in the air after being hit by flak at 2200, crashing in a field (at Clos sous les Bois, town of Carnet, a kilometre from St James, 19km south of Avranches).
-Two RAF Sergeants, J. McGHIE (who sustained a dislocated shoulder when his parachute deployed) and K H. JACKSON succeeded in baling out before the explosion and were taken prisoner.
-Their five comrades are buried at Avranches.
+At 18:07, on 28 February 1943, the Short Stirling I R9349 WP-‘U’ of 90 Squadron, 3 Group, Bomber Command, took off from RAF Ridgewell, Essex, for a raid on Saint-Nazaire, France.
+On returning from the raid, at 22:00, the aircraft crashed in a field at La Rebourdinière, old town of Montanel (now in the new town of St James, 23 km south of Avranches).
+Two RAF Sergeants, John McGHIE (who sustained a dislocated shoulder when his parachute deployed) and John JACKSON, succeeded in baling out before the crash and were taken prisoner.
+Their five comrades are buried at Avranches (*).